hosseinabbasi-toast/campaign-test/__TEMPLATES__/banquet-layout-spa/template/README.md

 ## How to register a SPA

-Once you've created you SPA via the `banquet-frontend-spa-template` you need to register it with Banquet.
+Once you've created your SPA via the `banquet-frontend-spa-template` you need to register it with Banquet.

 1. Pull the latest <https://github.com/toasttab/wex-banquet-root>
 2. If you have not registered your spa in the `manifest.json`, please do so now.
 In the `src/static/manifest.json` file register your new SPA.